-Once again, if you create a helpful language pack, or extend one of our existing language packs, and wish to share your work with our community, just forward your translation file to our Developers Network and we'll do our best to get it added to the next release.
+Once again, if you create a helpful language pack, or extend one of our existing language packs, and wish to share your work with our community, just forward your translation file to our Support Mail List and we'll do our best to get it added to the next release.

 All right, you've just about reached the end of our welcome tour.
 One last question to look at: what will you do next...